s-r-hama/store-hours-agent/README.md

 | What time does Primark open? | 10:00    |

-# ••5.
-Running the Agent Locally••
+# 5. Running the Agent Locally

 Run:
 ''' python3 graph.py '''